-- Parmesan Cheese - Gives this dish a salty, sharp bite that pairs well with the rest of the flavors.
+- Parmesan Cheese - This gives this dish a salty, sharp bite that pairs well with the rest of the flavors.

 - Worchestershire Sauce - Adds a bit of salty umami flavor that compliments the mushroom soup.

-- Seasonings - A mix of salt, onion powder, and black pepper enhance the overall flavor of the casserole.
+- Seasonings - A mix of salt, onion powder, and black pepper enhances the overall flavor of the casserole.